Rainy Days: Exploring the Monsoon Season in India

 Duration Of Monsoon Season in India

 The rainy season in India typically lasts from June to September.
 There is no set timetable for it.
-The monsoon loves to hold us in suspense; it arrives and departs at its own speed.
+The monsoon loves to hold us in suspense; it arrives and departs at its speed.
 Here’s a deeper look at this erratic monsoon season in India::

 June

-Monsoon in India usually occurs in late May or early June.
+Monsoon season in India usually occurs in late May or early June.
 It first hits the state’s southwest coast, then slowly moves north and east.

 July